Give your time and talents to our Durham community.

 This ministry seeks to:

 What does it mean to create a welcoming environment?
 Several groups at Epworth are simultaneously acting to make our welcome “loud and clear” to our surrounding community.
 In addition to the ongoing work of our Outreach, Witness, and Communications committees, Epworth’s JTJ group is working to increase our understanding of our Durham neighbors.
 JTJ is especially concerned with those who might not assume that Epworth is a welcoming place.
-We hope to partner with other United Methodist congregations in our Corridor District to read books about social justice, and to bring authors and other speakers to a lecture series in the fall.
+We currently partner with the “Dismantling Racism Group” in our Corridor District to read books about social justice, and to bring authors and other speakers to our annual Lecture Series.